+'''

-MixedBehaviorProfile.is_defined_at(infoset: Infoset | str) \rightarrow bool pygambit.gambit.MixedBehaviorProfile.liap_value
+MixedBehaviorProfile.is\defined\at(infoset: Infoset | str) \rightarrow bool

+'''

 Returns whether the profile has probabilities defined at the information set.
 A profile can be well-defined if probabilities are not specified at some information sets, as long as those information sets are reached with zero probability.